valka465/scraper-with-chatgpt/README.md

 **Get Button:**
 - After entering the property URL, click the "Get" button to initiate the scraping process.
-- YourApp Name will extract relevant data from the provided Zillow property page.
+- App will extract relevant data from the provided Zillow property page.

 **Zillow Listing:**